 - Nominee is a Nova Scotian researcher in academia, a public research institution, government, or the private sector

-- The nominee should clearly articulate the implementation mechanisms (i.e., policy implementation and/or industry, health system, or not-for-profit uptake)
+- The Nominee should clearly articulate the implementation mechanisms (i.e., policy implementation and/or industry, health system, or not-for-profit uptake)

 - NOTE: Previous or current Research Nova Scotia funding is not required.